 Reporting an email to spam isn’t the right option for every email.
-Spam is usually meant for reporting the real junk emails like a mass mail sent out for financial gain.
-You can also hit spam to the emails whose senders aren’t easily identified.
+Spam is usually meant for reporting real junk emails like mass mail sent out for financial gain.
+You can also hit spam on the emails whose senders aren’t easily identified.
 If you are being bothered by a single sender, you can easily block them.

 Blocking The Emails

 When you add a sender to the block list, the emails from him go straight to the spam folder.
 To block a sender, open an email sent by them and click on the more option.
 You can find it next to the reply option.

 In the menu, you will find the option of blocking a name, select it.
 Now, click on Block for confirming the action.
 That’s it, the sender is blocked.
 Now you will not receive any more annoying emails from that person.

 You can make Gmail send an email into the trash automatically.
 You see that tiny triangle, that shows the search option.
 Under From, enter the email address you want to block.

 You can also block an entire domain if you enter the domain of the sender.
 If you want to use this option for more than one email, separate them with the separator.
 You can find the separator between the backspace and enter keys.
 Press the slash key with Shift to insert the separator.

 After you have entered the email address, click on create filter option.
 A dialogue box will appear, select delete and create a filter.
 This is how you block an email from a sender using a rule in Gmail.